btschwartz12/DCU_Config_Tool/README.md

 - There is a change to the displayed entry fields
 - There is a change to the entry fields that have dropdown options

-If one of these is true, locate the wkst_config.json file, and ensure these fields are set correctly:
+If one of these is true, locate the `wkst_config.json` file in the  `config/` directory, and ensure these fields are set correctly:

 ```python